-In April 2000, an adjoining lot was purchased with the idea of building a new, more permanent building.
-That same year Asociación Educando con Cristo was created, with approval from the Colombian Secretary of Education, as the legal entity in charge of managing the school.
+In 2000, an adjoining lot was purchased with the idea of continuing with the construction of a permanent building.
+In the same year, Asociación Educando con Cristo was formed and recognized by the Secretary of Education to be the legal entity in charge of managing the school.

 In 2002, ECA became a member of OBED, the Colombian association of Christian schools, and has remained active until today.
 In 2003, it received approval from the Secretary of Education, and in that same year the first graduates received Colombian diplomas.
 Colombian students began taking the ICFES exam in 2004 and every year, except two, we have obtained the classification of VERY SUPERIOR.
 Under the new ICFES/Saber classification, ECA has been graded with an A+.